 Our favorite, by far, was the temperature sensor on the inside that works with an app you can download on your mobile phone.
 If that isn’t making a statement then I don’t know what is.

-The construction on these coolers is pretty solid.
+The construction of these coolers is pretty solid.
 They are rotomolded and so, at least as far as their bodies are concerned, they are right up there with the best of the best.

 Kysek coolers also come with some great wheelers for easier hauling.
-They are built into every cooler and are pretty heavy duty, so they’ll handle any terrain.
+They are built into every cooler and are pretty heavy-duty, so they’ll handle any terrain.

 They do look like Yetis, but they try to go the extra mile and make you forget you’ve seen that design somewhere before.

-Number 1: Techni Ice Coolers
+Techni Ice Coolers

 Techni Ice is an Australian manufacturer of coolers.
 That’s the major reason why they aren’t so well-known here in the States.

 They aren’t just now venturing into this business; they’ve been in it long enough to know what works and what the customers want.
 You can be sure their coolers aren’t going to run-of-the-mill.

 The construction, as is expected of a top-quality cooler, is rotomolded.
 That means the body is indestructible and will withstand the harsh conditions of the wild outdoors.

 They have dual air-locking seals, which are better than a single rubber gasket.
 This, at least, makes their coolers serious contenders against Yeti, if only they were more popular.

-The coolers are certified bear resistant and will last pretty long.
+The coolers are certified bear-resistant and will last pretty long.
 They have a great range in terms of sizes and even sell soft coolers, which spells diversity in our dictionary.

 Budget Yeti Knockoffs

-RTIC Coolers – Famous Yeti Rival with great Price
+RTIC Coolers – Famous Yeti Rival with Great Price

 RTIC coolers were made for campers, hikers, and other outdoor enthusiasts so they could have something that does the job without having to pay an arm and a leg for a Yeti.